EdwinBetanc0urt/gRPC-Envoy-Proxy/README.md

 - [Docker](https://docs.docker.com/)

 ### Running Envoy proxy for it:
-Go to YouTube-Uploader-Server and run follow command (This command bluid a dockerfile from envoy.yml):
+Go to gRPC-Envoy-Proxy and run follow command (This command bluid a dockerfile from envoy.yml):

 ```
 docker build -t adempiere-grpc-proxy -f ./envoy.Dockerfile .